 - Leave your terminal unattended

 - Manually key a transaction if you have the customer’s card

 - Allow a customer to enter their card details manually

 - Process a transaction for a third party or supplier

 4. Be aware of refund fraud

 A common type of fraud involves employees issuing credits (refunds) to their own account.
-To avoid detection, they may create a large debit transaction on a fraudulent card and an offsetting credit on their own card.
-In this type of situation, it is likely to take weeks, even months, before the fraud is detected.
+To avoid being caught, they may create a large debit transaction on a stolen card and then credit the refund to their own card (or cards of family members or friends).
+In such a situation, it often takes weeks, even months, before the fraud is detected.

-To guard against this type of fraud, we recommend you closely monitor all credits, and check that all credits and corresponding debits relate to the same card number.
+To guard against this type of fraud, we recommend that you:

 - Closely monitor all credits and make sure they match a valid sale